townmath/cisp400-reader/docs/_sources/glossary.rst.txt

       The process of finding and removing any of the three kinds of programming errors.

+   decision tree
+      A theoretical construct for modeling the behavior of algorithms.
+      Each point at which the algorithm makes a decision (such as an if statement) is modeled by a branch in the tree that represents the algorithms behavior.
+      Decision trees can be used in
+      :term:`lower bounds proofs <lower bounds proof>`,
+      such as the proof that sorting requires :math:`\Omega(n \log n)` comparisons in the :term:`worst case`.

    declaration
      A declaration introduces a new :term:`name`
      and :term:`type` into a :term:`scope`.